 1999-2000 Fellows

 Jonathan Freiman (J.D.
 1998) represents clients from around the world in complex cases.
-His recent victories include major reversals in the Supreme Courts of California, Georgia, and Connecticut and in federal circuits around the country.
-Jonathan is currently defending the Federal Republic of Germany and a Berlin-based consortium of state-run museums in a D.C. suit alleging that a large medieval art collection was sold as the result of Nazi duress.
+His victories include major reversals in the U.S. Supreme Court as well as the Supreme Courts of California, Georgia, and Connecticut.
+A member of the American Academy of Appellate Lawyers, he has represented clients in federal and state appellate courts in almost every part of the United States, as well as serving as an expert witness on U.S. law outside the U.S. Jonathan is currently defending the Federal Republic of Germany and a Berlin-based consortium of state-run museums in a D.C. suit alleging that a large medieval art collection was sold as the result of Nazi duress.
 He successfully defended a former President of Mexico accused of having violated international law while serving as president, defeated a Nobel Prize winner in litigation over the ownership of the patent on the Nobel-winning technology, successfully defended Yale in a claim to a van Gogh masterpiece, and represented Yale in its dispute with Peru over artifacts from Machu Picchu.
-In 2002, he co-founded the post-9/11 clinic at YLS and spent several years litigating cases at the intersection of national security and civil liberty, serving as Lecturer, Research Scholar and Clinical Advisor at the Law School and as a Senior Fellow at the Schell Center.
-Jonathan spent his Bernstein Fellowship year in residence at the Law School, after clerking for former YLS Dean Hon.
+He advises museums and art collectors around the world on U.S. art law issues.
+In 2002, he co-founded the post-9/11 clinic at YLS and spent several years litigating cases at the intersection of national security and civil liberty, serving, among other things, as a Senior Fellow at the Schell Center.
+Jonathan spent his Bernstein Fellowship year in residence at YLS, after clerking for a former YLS Dean, Hon.
 Louis H. Pollak.
-At the Law School, he was student director of the Lowenstein Clinic, Keck Fellow in Legal Ethics, Senior Editor of the Yale Law Journal, and received the YLS Albom Prize for excellence in appellate litigation connected to a clinical program, as well as awards from the Florida Supreme Court and Cuban American Bar Association.
+At YLS, he was student director of the Lowenstein Clinic, Keck Fellow in Legal Ethics, Senior Editor of the Yale Law Journal, and received the Albom Prize for excellence in appellate litigation connected to a clinical program, as well as awards from the Florida Supreme Court and Cuban American Bar Association.

 Jaya Ramji-Nogales (J.D.
 1999) is Associate Dean for Research and the I. Herman Stern Research Professor at Temple Law School, where she teaches Refugee Law and Policy and the Temple Law Asylum Project.
 She has published extensively on refugee and migration law, including three co-authored books, Refugee Roulette, Lives in the Balance, and The End of Asylum.
 Jaya is a Counsellor at the American Society of International Law, where she was a founding co-chair of the Migration Law Interest Group; a Senior Research Associate at the Refugee Law Initiative of the School of Advanced Study at the University of London; a member of the Committee on International Migration of the International Law Association, and a member of the Academic Advisory Board of the RefMig Project of the Hertie School Center for Fundamental Rights and the Oxford Refugee Studies Centre.
 Before joining the Temple Law faculty, Jaya was a clinical teaching fellow at the Georgetown University Law Center; a staff attorney at the American Civil Liberties Union in New York; and an associate at Debevoise & Plimpton LLP.
 Jaya spent her fellowship year launching a refugee law clinic at the University of the Witwatersrand in Johannesburg.
 She published two pieces stemming from her work in South Africa: “Inside Illegality: Migration Policing in South Africa after Apartheid,” in Africa Today (2001) (with Jonathan Klaaren) and “Interpretation Consistent with International Law?
 The Detention of Asylum Seekers in South Africa,” in Refuge (2002).